 When you’re responding to an email

-It is actually better to provide your credit card to someone over the phone (only when you have initiated the call—more on that later) or even via text message than it is to respond with your credit card number in an email.
+It is actually better to provide your credit card to someone over the phone (only when you have initiated the call—more on that later) or even via text message than it is to respond with your risk management credit card number in an email.
 “There is a technique called ‘phishing’ or ‘spear phishing’, and it involves emails that are designed to extract your credit card number for an unauthorized purchase,” warns Stephen Lesavich, Ph.D., JD, attorney, credit card expert, and best-selling author.
 Before clicking on any link, look for phishing clues like spelling mistakes, strange use of English, and logos that look off.
 Another technique is to hover over a link while not clicking on it and see if you can recognize the URL.
 Look for the same site outside your email and compare them.
 If there is anything suspicious, do not make the purchase or make it from another site.

 When charity fundraisers approach you on the street

 Quite often, and mostly in big cities, you’ll see charity fundraisers walking the streets in an attempt to collect donations in the form of money for a variety of causes—the environment, child welfare, and pet care, to name just a few.
 They might only ask to take your name down so they can contact you at a later date, but if they ask you for your credit card, beware.
 “These causes are known to target people’s emotions to get them to donate,” warns Lesavich.
 “Although legitimate in some cases, they could instead be scams to charge your credit card and get your credit card information.”
 If you want to contribute to these causes, a safer bet is to visit their website, check that it’s secure and then make a donation from there.